• About Click&Boat

 3. It’s the hometown of Picigin

 Split is also the hometown of one of the weirdest water sports in the world.
 Picigin, as this unique sport is known, is simple and complicated at the same time.
 Teams of five throw a small rubber ball to each other, provoking all sorts of leaps and dives in the water.
 Does it sound crazy enough?
 A visit to Bacvice Beach, the birthplace of the sport, will give you the opportunity to introduce yourself to this Croatian oddity.
-Please take it seriously, cause the locals definitely do so.
+Please take it seriously, because the locals definitely do so.
 Their city hosts the Picigin World Championship (yes, such a tournament exists) every June.

 4. It’s perfect for hiking too